department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/what-happens-after-rating.md

 - [Contact us online](https://iris.custhelp.com/app/ask/session/L3RpbWUvMTQ4MTgwOTI0My9zaWQvbnNTbnViNm4%3D)
 </div>

 #### Look for a payment within 15 days
 If you’ve received a notice with at least a 10% disability rating, you will get either a direct-deposit payment or a check within 15 days of your decision notice.
-If you don’t get a payment, please call the Veterans Help Line at 800-827-1000.
+If you don’t get a payment, please call the Veterans Help Line at <span class="tel">800-827-1000</span>.

 #### If you disagree with your disability rating, you may appeal
-You may [file an appeal](/disability-benefits/claims-appeal/) within one year of receiving a decision notice.
+You may [file an appeal](/disability-benefits/claims-appeal/) within 1 year of receiving a decision notice.

 #### Apply for benefits